Fatal crash: Four dead in car-truck collision in Kaingaroa Forest, Bay of Plenty

 Police were called at around 6.40am to the crash between a car and a truck.

-The area will be closed to all traffic while authorities attend the scene.
+The area is closed to all traffic while authorities attend the scene.

 St John ambulance has three ambulance vehicles at the crash.